glennklockwood/rpi-ansible/README.md

 If you want to use these playbooks to make a Raspberry Pi self-configure, install Ansible by doing the following:

-    # pip install --user ansible
+    $ pip install --user ansible
-    # ssh-keygen
+    $ ssh-keygen
-    # ssh-copy-id localhost
+    $ ssh-copy-id localhost

-Note that `apt-get install ansible` is not a great idea because it's almost certainly out of date, and the documentation online will talk about mainline features that don't exist in the distro-provided version.
+If not bootstrapping from the Raspberry Pi itself, you can instead do

+    $ ssh-copy-id pi@raspberrypi

+and authenticate using the default `raspberry` password.
+This will enable key-based authentication to the remote Raspberry Pi to be configured.

 You can ensure that Ansible is able to configure using the following: